 Professor Ashkan said: “We managed to remove over 90 percent of the tumour, including all the areas suspicious of aggressive activity, while retaining full function in her left hand.”

-Since recovering from her brain surgery, Turner has been able to return home to her husband and son – and incredibly, can still play her beloved strings.
+Since recovering from her brain surgery, Turner has been able to return home to her husband and son.

 She told PA Media: “Pretty close after the operation, only a few days and weeks, I was really fit.
 I was straight back in my symphony orchestra.

 “My conductor looked at me like, ‘what are you doing here?’
 (I was like) ‘I just want to come to rehearsals’.

 “It was quite mind blowing in a way but then also, after that, I got all the side effects, fatigue, constantly tired, no energy and I still have that now, which is really annoying me.”